skiadas/FunctionalProgrammingCourse/notes/list_comprehensions.md

 Let us take a different and somewhat uglier approach:

 - Start with a list comprehension that goes through each character in the string.
-- For each such character, for a list comprehension that finds all characters in the string that are equal to that one, and records the length minus 1.
+- For each such character, form a list comprehension that finds all characters in the string that are equal to that one, and records the length minus 1.
 In order to use this in a list comprehension we must turn it into a list with one element.
 - Only keep those with "length minus 1" positive.

 ```haskell